• Menu

 Often people are looking for a very specific solution because their dog’s pulling behavior only occurs in specific situations.

-• Pull as they leave the house, or go through doors & gateways
+• As they leave the house, or go through doors & gateways

-• Pull when they see vehicles, toys or anything moving fast
+• When they see vehicles, toys or anything moving fast

 The rest of the time these dogs may walk nicely on the leash, and their owner quite understandably assumes that the dog knows how to behave.